aerostack2/project_mbzirc/README.md

 # project_mbzirc

 AS2 project for the MBZIRC22 Maritime Grand Challenge.
 It gathers all the needed launch scripts to run the simulation.
+This branch launch the simulation demo for 30/06/2022.

 ## Installation